cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-31-consistently-measure-consistency-to-beat-talent.md

 So, how exactly can anyone achieve consistency?

-I don't know about you, but for me, it's pretty straightforward: I consistently measure how consistent I am.
+I don't know about you, but for me, it's pretty straightforward: I consistently measure how consistent I am, and that's the fuel I need to keep going.

 Let me explain.